Kuangxd/ONR/README.md

 # Single infrared image optical noise removal using a deep convolutional neural network

-Torch implementation for learning a mapping from input images to output images Our code refers to [[pix2pix]](https://github.com/phillipi/pix2pix) -Note that we remove the dropout layers in the decoder, as we have enough large dataset to avoid overfitting.
+- Torch implementation for learning a mapping from input images to output images
+- Our code refers to [[pix2pix]](https://github.com/phillipi/pix2pix)
+- Note that we remove the dropout layers in the decoder, as we have enough large dataset to avoid overfitting.

 <img src="imgs/img1.png" width="900px"/>